ccnmtl/ohcoe-hugo/content/domains/identify/demonstrate-awareness-of-opioid-risk/pre-assessment.md

 q1: ["Strongly disagree", "Disagree", "Neither agree nor disagree", "Agree", "Strongly agree"]
 ---
-I’m familiar with screening (PDMP) and assessment (social history questionnaire) tools that would help to monitor a patient in this scenario?
+I’m familiar with screening (PDMP) and assessment (social history questionnaire) tools that would help to monitor a patient in this scenario.